 I’ve got so much blacklight, GLOWING fun coming your way… first up I’m going to teach you how to make DIY Glow Bubbles for your blacklight party!
+Then be sure to check out my comprehensive Glow Guide with all my tips and secrets for throwing a killer Blacklight Party.
 Blacklight Glow Bubbles are super expensive on Amazon but shockingly simple to make.
 If you want to have Glowing Bubbles for your blacklight party, you’ll need plenty to go around — here’s how to make your own.

 DIY Glow Bubbles Supplies